Skip to content

 Extraction

-Clove Leaf Essential Oil can be extracted from the leaves, stem and buds.
+Clove Essential Oil can be extracted from the leaves, stem and buds.
 We sell clove leaf oil, which is extracted by water distillation, containing the desired lower percentage of eugenol.

 Chemical composition